manuelespinosa/Seeeduino-LoRaWAN--TTN--and-custom-payload/README.md

 ![imagen](https://user-images.githubusercontent.com/48633457/210238046-fb00c1d0-6098-40af-b9d8-d370ffdc34cc.png)

-This repo used an external GPS module, but compatible with Seeeduino LoRaWAN with GPS version, except for GPSEnable pin which is routed to an external pin instead of GPS footprint.
+This repo use an external GPS module, but compatible with Seeeduino LoRaWAN with GPS version, except for GPSEnable pin which is routed to an external pin instead of GPS footprint.

 ## Steps